Mission 2025: Gravity for the Aerial Drone Competition has started! Click here to learn more about how to join.

 What is a competition like?

 1. Piloting Teamwork Mission: An exciting challenge presented in the form of a game that changes each year.
-For the 2023 -2024 Season, two teams form an alliance and work together.
+Two teams form an alliance and work together.
 Teams fly around the field to score as many points as possible during a 90 second match.

 2. Autonomous Flight Mission: One team competes against the clock to score as many points as possible in a 1-minute match.
 Students will program their drones to score points entirely autonomously.